elgrons/mr-robogers-neighborhood/README.md

 Describe: fredBot()

 *  Test One
-Test: "It should return 1 if a passage has just one number."
+Test: "It should return 1 if a input has just one number."
 Code:
 const number = 4;
 fredBot(number);
 Expected Output: 1

 *  Test Two
-Test: "It should return 0 for an empty string."
+Test: "It should return 2 if a input has two numbers."
 Code:
-const number = "";
+const number = 44;
-fredBot("");
+fredBot(number);
-Expected Output: 0
+Expected Output: 2

 *  Test Three

 *  Test Four